stefanuebe/vaadin-fullcalendar/README.md

 * switching between shown intervals (next month, previous month, etc.),
 * goto a specific date or today,
 * switch the calendar view (month, basic / agenda day, basic / agenda week),
+* setting a locale to be used for displaying week days, formatting values, calculating the first day of the week, etc.
-* setting the first day of week to be shown,
+* setting the first day of week to be shown (overrides the locale setting),
+* setting the height of the calendar instance (calculated by parent, aspect ratio or fixed pixel size)
+* show of week numbers

 * Event handling for
     * clicking an empty time spot in the calendar,